SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __Groups Without Users__ – Lists all SharePoint groups without any members.
 * __Orphaned Users__ – Lists all tenant users that still have access to the tenant and are listed as site collection users, but have been disabled or deleted in Active Directory.
 * __Users Without Permissions__ – Lists all users that no longer have any permissions assigned, neither directly nor through any SharePoint groups.
 This also includes users with ”Limited Access” that have remained after their permissions on a specific item in the site collection were removed.
-* __Site Collections With Disabled Administrators__ – Crawls the selected site collections and lists those in which the primary or secondary administrator was disabled or deleted from Active Directory.
+* __Site Collections With Disabled Adminis__ – Crawls the selected site collections and lists those in which the primary or secondary administrator was disabled or deleted from Active Directory.
+* __Customized Default Permission Levels__ – A list of default permission levels that are modified on specific site collections.
+  *  __Identical SP Groups__ – SharePoint groups with identical users.

 ## Health Checks